appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/download.md

 #### Download using URL

-If you want to download a file that is coming from a URL, you can use the `download()` function.
-For example, you have a Table widget where there is a column containing documents for each user in URL format.
-To download the document, you can use:
+If you want to download a file from a URL, you can pass the file URL to the` download()` function.
+For example, if you have a Table widget with a column containing document URLs for each user, to download the document, you can use:

 ```js
 download(UsersTable.selectedRow.documentUrl, UsersTable.selectedRow.id + '.pdf');